mikeizbicki/ucr-cs100/tutorials/strtok/README.md

 From this we see that `strtok` did not look for the first occurence of the exact sequence; it looked for the first occurence of any of the characters passed into the `delim` argument.

-It should also be noted that in subsequent calls to `strtok` when parsing a string, you can change what the delimiter is to get different tokens.
+Another thing we have not discussed is changing the delimiter in subsequent calls to `strtok`.
+There is nothing really significant about this other than the fact that you can do it.
+The following program is an example of changing the delimiter in subsequent calls of `strtok`.
 ```
 #include <iostream>
 #include <string.h>